 - The project’s goals

-Successful project management requires that the project have an official kickoff.
-Believe it or not, a good kickoff meeting can make or break a project.
+Believe it or not, a good kickoff meeting (with a relevant agenda) can make or break a project.
 This is the opportunity to get the project team and all the stakeholders aligned.

 If you’ve never established working agreements before, these are promises that everyone on the team will make to each other to keep the project moving forward.
 This could include things like promising to ask questions when things aren’t clear, treating everyone with respect, and sharing administrative responsibilities like note-taking and scheduling.